bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 <span class="badge badge-info small">NEW in 2.0.0-rc.19</span>

-When BootstrapVue is installed as a plugin, or the <samp>ModalPlugin</samp> plugin is used, BoostrapVue will inject a `$bvModal` object on every Vue instance (components, apps).
-`this.$bvModal` exposes several methods, of which two are for showing and hiding modals:
+When BootstrapVue is installed as a plugin, or the `ModalPlugin` plugin is used, BoostrapVue will inject a `$bvModal` object into every Vue instance (components, apps). `this.$bvModal` exposes several methods, of which two are for showing and hiding modals:

 | Method                   | Description                            |
 | ------------------------ | -------------------------------------- |